motine/red_pill_routes/README.md

 A `Loader` is responsible to fetch data from a source (e.g. getting and unpacking the ZIP from the server).
 A `Database` uses such a loader to retrieve the files and then uses this content to calculate the routes.
 The `Database::Aggregator` merges multiple databases into one while fulfilling the same interface as `Database::Base`.
-The `Transmitter` is responsible for sending a database to the Distribusion server.
+The `Transmitter` is responsible for sending a database's content to the Distribusion server.

 ### Timezones